pingcap/docs-tidb-operator/en/faq.md

 Two possible reasons:

 * Insufficient resource or HA Policy causes the Pod stuck in the `Pending` state.
-Refer to [Deployment Failures](deploy-failures.md#the-pod-is-in-the-pending-state) for more details.
+For more information, see [Common Deployment Failures of TiDB on Kubernetes](deploy-failures.md#the-pod-is-in-the-pending-state).

 * `taint` is applied to some nodes, which prevents the Pod from being scheduled to these nodes unless the Pod has the matching `toleration`.
-Refer to [taint & toleration](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) for more details.
+For more information, see [Taints and Tolerations](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/).

 ## How does TiDB ensure data safety and reliability?